freyfogle/freyfogle.github.io/_posts/2018-02-15-attracting-talent.md

 ## Spread the word ##

 Once you have great content (a compelling, informative position description with clear hiring process) make it very easy to share.
 Each position should be its own page, so it is easy to send to someone.
 At the bottom of the position descriptions literally write "Not the right role for you?
 Maybe it's right for one of your friends - please share with anyone you know who might be qualified.'
-Add the various social links for sharing (in practice this can/should be done via a template in your CMS.
+Add the various social links for sharing.
+In practice this can/should be done via a template in your CMS.
 Occasionally a founder will send me a position description as a pdf or word file and ask me to share it.
 That absolutely will not work.

 In your regular communications with investors, advisors, friends of the business, etc include the links and ask them to share it far and wide.
 Include a link to your jobs page in your email footer, in all communications with customers, users, suppliers, etc. Put it at the bottom of your invoices.